 Why does God want a relationship with us?
-Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
+Listen to the podcast or watch the featured video.
+Then, reflect on some questions and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 19.

 God wants to relate to us like a loving spouse, not as a demanding boss.
 What are some of the key differences between these two relationships?

 What comes to your mind as you think about God’s unrelenting love for you?